gpii-ops/gpii-infra/README.md

 Additional documents are available at the root of this repository:

+* [One-time Setup](./ONE-TIME-SETUP.md) if this is your organization's first time using gpii-infra
 * [Continuous Integration/Delivery Process](./CI-CD.md)
 * [Testing the GPII frontend against the backend](./TESTING.md)
 * [User Training Notes](./USER-TRAINING.md)